mrkdh16/markedown/content/Computer Science/Machine Learning/Papers/Lottery Ticket Hypothesis.md

 >
 >More formally, consider a dense feed-forward neural network $f(x;\theta)$ with initial parameters $\theta = \theta_0 \sim \mathcal{D}_{\theta}$.
 When optimizing with stochastic gradient descent (SGD) on a training set, $f$ reaches minimum validation loss $l$ at iteration $j$ with test accuracy $a$ .
 In addition, consider training $f(x;m \odot \theta)$ with a mask $m \in \{ 0,1 \}^{|{\theta}|}$ on its parameters such that its initialization is $m \odot \theta_0$.
 When optimizing with SGD on the same training set (with $m$ fixed), $f$ reaches minimum validation loss $l'$ at iteration $j'$ with test accuracy $a'$.
 The lottery ticket hypothesis predicts that $\exists m$ for which $j' \leq j$ (commensurate training time), $a' \geq a$ (commensurate accuracy), and $\vert \vert m \vert \vert_0 \ll |\theta|$ (fewer parameters).
 ### Discussion (i.e. nuggets of wisdom)
+This paper rattles off a number of really interesting observations and theories related to their hypothesis.

 >Baldi & Sadowski (2013) ==characterize dropout as simultaneously training the ensemble of all subnetworks==.
 Since the lottery ticket hypothesis suggests that one of these subnetworks comprises a winning ticket, it is natural to ask whether dropout and our strategy for finding winning tickets interact.
 >
 >(...) our iterative pruning strategy interacts with dropout in a complementary way.
 Srivastava et al. (2014) observe that dropout induces sparse activations in the final network; it is possible that dropout-induced sparsity primes a network to be pruned.
 If so, dropout techniques that target weights (Wan et al., 2013) or learn per-weight dropout probabilities (Molchanov et al., 2017; Louizos et al., 2018) could make winning tickets even easier to find.